 Uzma Hasan is co-founder and producer at venture capitalist backed-Little House Productions.
 Her latest feature FIRSTBORN premiered at Edinburgh International Film Festival 2016 ahead of a worldwide sale to Netflix.
 Her first feature THE INFIDEL (2010) was released internationally to commerical and critical acclaim, was remade by Viacom India as DHARAM SANKAT MEIN (2015) and as a musical that ran at Theatre Royal Stratford.

-She was Executive Producer on Nitin Sawhney’s multi award winning documentary FLYING PAPER (2014) and Mo Naqvi’s upcoming documentary feature on Qandeel Baloch.
+She was Executive Producer on Nitin Sawhney’s multi award winning documentary FLYING PAPER (2014) and SILENCING SABEEN (2016), a short documentary on Pakistani activist Sabeen Mahmud.
 She is currently developing projects with a diverse range of talent including Guardian film critic Peter Bradshaw, David Baddiel and Nikesh Shukla, as well as with the BFI and Eastman Dance Company.

 Paul Sng, Producer

 As a director and producer, Paul’s work focuses on telling the stories of people who have been neglected, marginalised or misrepresented by mainstream media.

 Julia Ton, Producer